jjstickel/covid-19_ts_analysis/analyze_covid_time_series_notebook.md

 cvp.per_capita_global_plot(corona, lastday, days_before=dbf)
 ```

-The US has a lot more confirmed per-capita cases than many countries.
+The US has more confirmed per-capita cases than many countries.
 This could be attributed to more testing.
-Deaths continue to rise with recent uptick presumably due to Delta variant.
+Deaths continue to rise with recent upticks due to waves of new variant.
 See rate plots below.

 ## US